altexdim/donkeycar-race/README.md

 # Objectives

 1. To run and stop a docker container via ssh -T command in restricted mode, available for participants
-2. To change the driving mode from `user` to `local` (and back) for a DonkerCar compatible frameworks via ssh, available for participants
+2. To change the driving mode from `user` to `local` (and back) for the DonkeyCar compatible frameworks via ssh, available for participants
 3. To resrtict the access for the containers to only the Simulation

 # Functional requirements